ExtremeFLOW/neko/doc/pages/developer-guide/code-style.md

 - Usage of OpenMP should be prepended with `!$`.
 - Indentation should be done with spaces, not tabs.
 - Use new syntax `type(kind)` instead of `type*8`.
-- Comment operator `!` must have a space before and after them, if they are not a doxygen comment `!
+- Comment operator `!` must have a space before and after them `!
 This is a comment`.
 - Lines may not be terminated with a semicolon.
 - End statement should have a context block `end if`.
 - End statement should have a space before context specification `end if`.